 Update [April 09, 2018]: Added a patched version of the new Odin tool, v3.13.1, that fixes the SHA256 error.
 So, if you were getting the SHA256 error after hitting the start button, try the patched Odin 3.13.1, otherwise regular Odin 3.13.1

-Keep in mind: If you are using latest devices of Samsung, like Galaxy S9, Galaxy S9 plus, Galaxy A8, Galaxy Note 8, Galaxy S8, and Galaxy S7, and other devices released by Samsung for the last few years, then it’s better to download the latest version of Odin, and use only that.
+Keep in mind: If you are using any of the latest devices of Samsung, like Galaxy S10, S10 Plus, Note 10, Note 10 Plus, Galaxy S9, Galaxy S9 Plus, Galaxy A8, Galaxy Note 8, Galaxy S8, and Galaxy S7, and other devices released by Samsung for the last few years, then it’s better to download and use the latest version of Odin.

 Download the Odin version of your choice from the below versions and then extract the zip file to get Odin .exe file.